jdoleary/Spellmasons/docs/CriticalPath.md

 # Parallel Focuses
 - Prep for Multiplayer
 - Record Trailer and start marketing
+    - trailer should be more zoomed in
 - Miscillaneous bug smashing

+# Desired Schedule
+- August / September
+    - Start Marketing
+- October / November
+    - Finish UI
+    - Reliable Multiplayer
+    - Package as Electron App
+- December / January
+    - "Explain Engine" (Adaptive Tutorial)
+    - Beta Testing
+    - More content depending on how marketing is going
+    - Finish polish and reliability
+    - Release
 # Critical Path
 - Milestone | **Ready for Multiplayer**
     - Fix sync issues